-ECE429 Intro to VLSI (Fall2013)
+ECE429 Intro to VLSI (Fall2013)¶

-ECE429 is a course at IIT called Introduction to VLSI Design.
+.
 I took it in Fall 2013, it was the second first semester of my M.S. degree.
 Back in time, I was my first few month starting to work with English.
 The writing and understanding of the course material are still very limited.
 However, I learned a lot from this course of Dr. Oruklu’s.
 This project was done by me and a classmate of mine as a group work.

 In this project, we are going to design and implement 4 different kind of adders and an additional multiplier as a bonus.
 They are carry ripple adder, carry select adder, carry skip adder and prefix adder.
 These adders have different performances.
 Some of them are fast and some of them cost less hardware and some of them are easy to design.
 After designing these adders, I am going to see the differences between these adders by implement the hardware design based on the automatically synthesis tools.